 Oct 7th 6:30 PM, Theater 8

 Sept.
 30th 6:30 PM, Theater 9

 Parabolic Media is pleased to announce the return of Lenses, the popular Informal Classes for the Community starting Monday, September 9th.
 6:30 PM at The Moviehouse & Eatery.
 For the Fall 2019 LENSES Series, there is no registration fee.
 Simply purchase your ticket at the box office or online on the Moviehouse & Eatery website.
 The series runs Sept.
 9 through Nov.
 18 (excluding Veterans Day on Nov.
 11).

 New for the Fall 2019 season, participants will be viewing CURRENT films being offered by The Moviehouse & Eatery.
 Due to fluctuations in distribution, the movie, start time, and theater number will be announced no earlier than one week prior to each class.
 Watch our web page for updates.
 Note that the opinions expressed in LENSES do not necessarily reflect the position of The Moviehouse's owners, managers, or employees.

 Participants will explore and practice ten valuable lenses that can make them fluent in their media consumption—better at making sense of the messages and meanings behind their favorite movies.
 Improve your media literacy—become fluent in reading popular film.

 The Lenses series is parallel to the Cinema and Religion series offered at The Moviehouse each spring.
 Focusing on film, the two classes provide examinations of this compelling media form in the context of an actual movie theater with an audience—the most pure and powerful viewing environment.

-Instructions for registration is found here.
 For more information, visit the FAQ page.